datagrok-ai/public/help/explore/data-augmentation/info-panels.md

 ### Dataset condition

-Certain info panels only make sense when applied to data that was retrieved from a particular data source.
+Certain info panes only make sense when applied to data that was retrieved from a particular data source.

 To specify the condition in the script, use the 'table' variable in the following way: